netojoao85/netojoao85/README.md

 <p></p>

 <p text-align = "justify"><b>HOBBIES</b></p>
-<p>I like sports (🏃🏻‍♂️running, 🏋🏻cross training, 🚵🏻cycling, 🏊🏻‍♂️swimming) and hanging out with friends.
-And, watch football and rugby games 🏉⚽. </p>
+<p>I like doing sports (🏃🏻‍♂️running, 🏋🏻cross training, 🚵🏻cycling, 🏊🏻‍♂️swimming) and hanging out with friends.
+Happy watching football⚽ and rugby games🏉, also you can call me for a picnic.</p>

 <p align = "center">